MicrosoftDocs/learn/learn-pr/azure/welcome-to-azure/includes/3-tour-of-azure-services.md

 ### Big Data

 Data comes in all formats and sizes.
 When we talk about Big Data, we're referring to _large_ volumes of data.
 Data from weather systems, communications systems, genomic research, imaging platforms, and many other scenarios generate hundreds of gigabytes of data.
-This amount of data makes it hard to analyze and make decisions around.
+This amount of data makes it hard to analyze and make decisions.
 It's often so large that traditional forms of processing and analysis are no longer appropriate.

 Open source cluster technologies have been developed to deal with these large data sets.
 Microsoft Azure supports a broad range of technologies and services to provide big data and analytic solutions.